fennifith/fennifith.github.io/_blogs/2018-11-13-Continuous-Integration.md

         tags: true
 ```

 Now, you _could_ follow this exactly and place your GitHub token directly in your `.travis.yml`, but that's just asking for trouble.
 Luckily, you can use MORE ENVIRONMENT VARIABLES!
-Enter your API key with the name ex. "github_token", and write `api_key: "$github_token"`.
+Enter your API key with the name ex.
+"GITHUB_TOKEN", and write `api_key: "$GITHUB_TOKEN"` instead.

 This should now create a release with a built (and signed) APK each time there is a new tag.
 Fair enough; all you have to do for it to deploy is create a new tag.